François Paris

 François Paris (born 28 October 1961 in Valenciennes) is a French composer and professor.

-He is known for being part of the young generation of composers using microtonal music in the continuation of the spirit of the pioneers of this music.
+He is known for his inclusion of microtonal elements in his music.

 Life

 He studied in the conservatoire of Versailles then in the Conservatoire de Paris with Ivo Malec, Betsy Jolas (analysis) and Gérard Grisey(composition and orchestration).
 Meanwhile, he studied orchestral direction.
 François Paris has received the award of the Concours International de Composition de Besançon.
 In 1993 he was selected and commissioned a work by Ircam. and studied at the French Academy in Rome (1993 to 1995).